OBDS-Training/Help/content/en/docs/connect/ssh-configuration/ssh-key-pair/index.md

 ## Log in using your SSH key pair

-You can now log into the CCB cluster using the same `ssh` command as before, without the need to type in your account password.
+You can now log into the CCB cluster using the same `ssh` command as before.
-However, if you have set a passphrase on your SSH key pair, you will be prompted to type this passphrase when the SSH key pair is used.
+You will be prompted to type your SSH passphrase when the SSH key pair is used.

 ```bash
 ssh <username>@<remote>